-of securing a claim against the trustee for money.
-189 Under this theory the proceeds of the wrongful disposition are treated as the property of the trustee personally whereas under a tracing remedy the proceeds are treated as a substitute for the trust property.
-190 One advantage of the equitable lien is that the claim for damages by be asserted against the proceeds with priority over general creditors of the trustee.
-191 Another advantage is that the usual exemptions from creditors' claims do not apply to enforcement of an equitable lien or constructive trust in this situation.
-192
+proceeds are treated as a substitute for the trust property.
+199 One advantage of the equitable lien is that the claim for damages may be asserted against the proceeds with priority over general creditors of the trustee.
+200 Another advantage is that the usual exemptions from creditors' claims do not apply to enforcement of an equitable lien or constructive trust in this situation.
+201

 Equitable liens and constructive trusts have long been recognized in California.
-193 The details of this sort of equitable remedy are best left to case law, but the proposed law makes clear that the equitable lien and the constructive trust are available as remedies for breach of trust.
+The details of this sort of equitable remedy are best left to case law, but the proposed law makes clear that the equitable lien and the constructive trust are available as remedies for breach of trust.